sevora/blog/_posts/2022-12-10-cpp-is-amazing.markdown

 It is definitely easier to develop in a high-level language that is interpreted.
 But it comes with that performance cost.
 One would not actually write a real-time game in Python even if it was possible simply because Python is amazingly slow.
-The same program written say in C++ could at least be 100x more efficient and faster by several magnitudes of order.
+The same program written say in C++ could at least be 100x more efficient and faster by several orders of magnitude.

 ## So should I learn C++?
 If you were to ask me today, I would recommend it.
 But thinking back when I was a beginner, I wouldn't.